-Transitional words and phrases provide the glue that holds ideas together in writing.
-They provide coherence (that hanging together, making sense as a whole) by helping the reader to understand the relationship between ideas, and they act as signposts that help the reader follow the movement of the discussion.
+Transitional words and phrases are the connectors that help your reader follow the movement of your writing.
+When you change direction, offer an example, or provide additionial support, transitions make clear what you are doing.
+In other words, they take your reader with you as you negotiate the turns and changes in the movement of your essay.
 Transitional expressions, then, can be used between sentences, between paragraphs, or between entire sections of a work.
 The two kinds of transitions are those of logic and those of thought.
 Each of these kinds is discussed here.

 further x and and then then also too next another other nor |